COMSOC-Community/comsoc-website/docs/video-seminar.md

 <section markdown="1">
 ## Past Events

-Below you will find a repository of past sessions of the seminar, with links to recordings.
+Below you will find a listining of past sessions of the seminar, with links to recordings.
 If you spot a mistake or want to update this list, check the [GitHub repository](https://github.com/Simon-Rey/comsoc-website) for the procedure to follow.